Spodekwan/chat-app/src/pseudocode.md

 - authentication ✅
 - send messages ✅
-- receive messages
 - display name for each user ✅
-- add photo for each user
+- add photo for each user ✅
 - chat room ✅
+- back buttons ✅

 ## Stretch goals: